 I dreamed I was sailing a fully rigged tall ship.
 I felt the wind in my hair and watched the sails billowing.
 I was content, in control, captain of my own destiny.
 I picked up my spyglass and saw another vessel not too far away.
 That boat was sailing in sand—beached.
-The captain waved at me—oblivious that he was stuck and going nowhere.
+The captain waved at me—oblivious to the that he was stuck and going nowhere.
 I wondered why he wasn’t conscious of his predicament and considered how I could inform him.

 Suddenly, I looked down.
 There was only sand beneath my ship as well, and the water was several hundred feet behind the stern.
 I was distracted by the other captain’s conundrum and didn’t realize my ship had left the water and was now also sailing on sand.
 I awoke, panicked.